Competition runs deep in the veins of Eddie Lawson.

 “I’ve been on two wheels since I was a kid and had followed MotoGP though the 80s and 90s, so I was thoroughly aware of Eddie's incredible history,” says Lastra.

-Eddie and Lu may both be retired, but that doesn’t mean they’re taking it easy.
-They’ve discovered that E-Bikes let them train hard and train longer.
-Come along in the video above as they take to the trails of Arizona on a pair of Giant Trance E+ 1 Pro E-Bikes.
+Lawson and Lustra discovered that E-bikes let them ride hard and train hard and have a ton of fun.
+Take a ride with them in the video above as they take to the trails of Arizona on a pair of Trance E+ 1 Pro E-bikes.